-Rheumatoid arthritis is a type of arthritis that is often categorized as a form of rheumatism, also called a rheumatic disease.
-Rheumatism is a term that was used to describe a variety of different conditions all with similar symptoms.
-Today, doctors reach much more specific diagnoses regarding rheumatic diseases and do not use the term rheumatism as a diagnosis but rather as a category of conditions.
+Rheumatoid arthritis is a type of arthritis that is often categorized as a form of rheumatism.
+Rheumatism is a term that was used in the past to describe a variety of conditions that have similar symptoms.
+Today, doctors arrive at more specific diagnoses of the rheumatic diseases and do not use the term rheumatism as a diagnosis, but rather as a description for a group of similar conditions.

-Rheumatism is a general term applied to a number of different conditions that produce similar symptoms.
 Rheumatic conditions cause inflammation in the muscles and joints and can potentially lead to cartilage and bone damage.
 Rheumatism is a general term that describes these conditions.

 The result is often chronic pain, swelling, and soreness in the joints and surrounding areas.
 Symptoms of rheumatism can sometimes make it difficult to perform daily activities.
 Many patients find that their mobility, dexterity, and range of motion decreases with symptoms of rheumatism.